-TCL Unveils World's Largest QD-Mini LED TV In Dubai
+TCL Unveils World's Largest QD-Mini LED TV in Dubai

-(MENAFN- Dubai PR Network) Dubai, UAE – March 11, 2024: TCL Electronics, a leading consumer electronics brand and the world's top two TV brand, has launched the groundbreaking 115” X955 Max QD-Mini LED TV in Dubai.
+(MENAFN- Watermelon Communications) Dubai, UAE – March 11, 2024: TCL Electronics, a leading consumer electronics brand and the world's top two TV brand, has launched the groundbreaking 115” X955 Max QD-Mini LED TV in Dubai.
 The launch event, held in the heart of Dubai at the Palm Jumeirah, brought together industry leaders, media representatives, top influencers, and notable personalities such as Khalid Al Ameri, Baymabay, and Latifa Shamsi for an unforgettable evening filled with excitement and anticipation.

 The launch event showcased the remarkable capabilities of the 115” X955 Max QD-Mini LED TV, providing viewers with a cinematic experience right in their living rooms.
 With a peak brightness of 5,000 nits (unit of measurement for brightness) and over 20,000 local dimming zones, this TV offers precise lighting and impressive contrast, ensuring crisper and sharper visuals even on such a large scale.
 Equipped with QLED Pro, a 144 Hz VRR and an ONKYO 6.2.2 Hi-Fi system, the TV delivers exceptional image quality and pulse-pounding audio with an ultra slim design.